ShizukaDonaghue/happy-beans/TESTING.md

 ## Code Validation

 ### HTML
-[W3C HTML Validator](https://validator.w3.org/) was used to validate HTML codes used in the application.
-All the pages were check for any issues or syntax errors.
+All HTML pages were validated using [W3C HTML Validator](https://validator.w3.org/) to check for any issues or syntax errors.
 The only errors identified were for Summernote fields.
 Please see below results for each page.

 <details>